 Junior Earth Team Volunteers: Wake District can engage elementary, middle and high school students in environmental stewardship projects such as litter cleanups, maintaining school gardens, and peer teaching EE lessons.
 Projects subject to availability and the whims of nature!

-Watershed Stewardship Schools: A *new* certification program where Wake County schools commit to taking 10 actions to learn about and improve their local watershed.
+Watershed Stewardship Schools: A project-based awards program where schools in Wake County commit to taking 10 actions to learn about and improve their local watershed.
 Upon successful completion, schools earn the official “Watershed Stewardship School” title by Wake District!

 Workshops: Professional development workshops that train educators, youth leaders and other adults in environmental education curricula such as Project Food, Land & People, Project WET, WOW – Wonders of Wetlands, and others.
 Education credit available!